-Currently the Client only knows how to issue request for the following services:
+Currently the Client knows how to issue request for the following services:

-Please submit pull requests for other services by enhancing the epo_ops.api.Client class.
+Please submit pull requests for the following services by enhancing the

 There are two middleware classes out of the box: Throttler and Dogpile.
 Throttler is in charge of the OPS throttling rules and will delay requests accordingly.
 Dogpile is an optional cache which will cache all HTTP status 200, 404, 405, and 413 responses.